dairycultist/natsucraft/README.md

 - Add custom jungle leaves + sapling
 - Refactor to dairycultist.\<new title>
+- Some sort of mechanic that encourages both 1) building a permanent, large base and 2) often leaving base to explore far away before returning

 ## Ideas that may or may not be added